aragostinho/aragostinho.github.io/_posts/2015-03-11-titulo-teste.markdown

 **Setup**

-* Download the last version of Amazon SDK for .Net
+* Download the last version of [https://www.nuget.org/packages/AWSSDK/](Amazon SDK for .Net) from Nuget
 * Codify a class with methods like SaveFile, DeleteFile, ListFiles, etc.  If you have doubts how to do this, download the solution in [https://github.com/aragostinho/CopyFasterToS3](https://github.com/aragostinho/CopyFasterToS3)